JuliaDynamics/ResumableFunctions.jl/README.md

 ## Release notes

+* 2018: v0.2 the iterator now behaves as a Python generator: only values that are explicitely yielded are generated; the return value is ignored.
 * 2017: v0.1 initial release that is Julia v0.6 and v0.7 compatible:
   * Introduction of the `@resumable` and the `@yield` macros.
   * A `@resumable function` generates a type that implements the [iterator](https://docs.julialang.org/en/stable/manual/interfaces/#man-interface-iteration-1) interface.